lumaa-dev/lumaa-dev/README.md

 Here are my Minecraft mod projects:
 * [The Backrooms Mod](https://github.com/u-lumaa/BackroomsMod) - A mod that adds The Backrooms to Minecraft
-* Your Name Your Death <sup>Private</sup> - Kind-of roleplay mod that adds custom names and a life system
+* [Your Name Your Death](https://github.com/u-lumaa/your-name-your-death) - Kind-of roleplay mod that adds custom names and a life system
 * Need Config? <sup>Private</sup> - One last Config API

 And here are my Discord not projects: